glycerine/gemacs/README.md

 That said, I don't have time to maintain or add features to gemacs.
-You probably want an editor that is actively maintained, such as https://micro-editor.github.io/ Now back to our regularly README...
+You probably want an editor that is actively maintained, such as https://micro-editor.github.io/ Notice also our open bug about Ctrl-z (and pasting more than 11 characters) which we don't know how to fix https://github.com/glycerine/gemacs/issues/4 ...

+Now back to our regularly README...

 `gemacs` is derived from `godit`, https://github.com/nsf/godit, and adapted to use https://github.com/gdamore/tcell for portability.